Our Seven Kings centre in on Meads Lane, South Redbridge. Tuition classes run...

 CGP Books (author, editor)

-Science has been taught in US schools since the 1850s, but in UK schools, it has been taught in one form or another since the first century.
-However, it was not made compulsory until the 1988 Education Act with the creation of the National Curriculum.
+In UK schools, science has been taught in one form or another since the early 19th century but has been taught in universities since the first century.
+However, it was not made compulsory in both primary and secondary schools until the 1988 Education Act with the creation of the National Curriculum.

 In England, science is split into 3 main disciplines; Biology, Chemistry and Physics.